-Anti-terror and anti-money-laundering regulations require solicitors and licensed conveyancers to verify the identification documents of the potential client they are dealing with prior to agreeing to accepting their conveyancing retainer.
-The Terms of Engagement that you need to sign will no doubt stipulate this.
-Your lawyer also has obligations to obtain certain documents in accordance with the CML Lenders Handbook requirements last updated on 1st December 2014.
-If you refuse to provide ID verification documents, your lawyer would not be able to act for you.
+Anti-terror and anti-money-laundering regulations require solicitors and licensed conveyancers to verify the identification documents of the potential client they are dealing with prior to agreeing to accepting their conveyancing business.
+The Client Care letter that you are required to sign will no doubt confirm this.
+Your lender will also require certain documents to be checked.
+If you are unwilling to provide identification documents, your solicitor would not be able to accept instructions from you.

 Are there restrictive covenants that are commonly identified during conveyancing in Thurrock?